 It refers to transferring your credit card balance from a high-interest card to a new card with a more favorable pricing structure.
-This process is also popularly known as balance transfer.
+This process is also popularly known as a balance transfer.
 The primary goal here is to lower the interest rate so that repayment becomes easier.

 What is debt consolidation?

 This refers to the process of taking a loan to pay off multiple debts in order to convert several loan payments into one monthly payment.
-This is done to make debt more manageable by combining all payments into one.
+This is done to make the debt more manageable by combining all payments into one.

 Benefits of credit card refinancing

 - Several lenders offer for 0% interest on balance transfers for a specific period of time.
 Although temporary, this option allows you to save a considerable amount of interest expense during the interest-free period.